patrickdean/gweather/README.md

 ======================================================

 This is my first ruby gem.
-I wanted to do something relatively simple to get the hang of it, thus another weather gem.
+I wanted to do something relatively simple to get the hang of it, thus, another weather gem.

 Using my gem is simple!